ben-xD/ardupilot-sitl-docker/README.md

   - [Ardupilot crashes on arm macs](https://github.com/ArduPilot/ardupilot/issues/19588)
   - [x86_64 emulation (rosetta) seems slower than this](https://github.com/ArduPilot/ardupilot/issues/19588#issuecomment-2489820026)
   - macOS might drop rosetta in the future (they [did it for the first rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)))
+- Isolated environment: Even if you use Debian or Ubuntu, this will avoid you running a 500 line script to install dependencies.

 Feedback wanted!
 Create an issue if you need help or can't get it working.